Henry LeTang: Biography

 LeTang's screen credits include Francis Ford Coppola's The Cotton Club (1984) and Tap (1989).
 For television he choreographed The Garry Moore Show for seven years, staged the Jerry Lewis MDA Telethon numerous times, and created dance routines for George Balanchine and Milton Berle.
 His last project was the Showtime bio-film Bojangles in 2001.

-The Oklahoma City University Ann Lacy School of American Dance and Arts Management Ann Lacy School of Dance and Entertainment - Oklahoma City University, headed by Dean John Bedford and dance department chairman Jo Rowan, presented LeTang with a Living Treasure in American Dance Award in 1995 and with an Honorary Doctor of Performing Arts in American Dance degree in 2002.
-In the years prior to his death, he resided in Las Vegas, Nevada, teaching master classes from his home studio and travelling several times a year to hold classes in New York City.
-Henry LeTang also lived in Airmont (Monsey), New York, in the 1980s and 1990s.

-He died of natural causes in Las Vegas, Nevada, at the age of 91.
+Oklahoma City University presented LeTang with its Living Treasure in American Dance Award in 1995 and an honorary Doctor of Performing Arts degree in 2002.
+In the years before his death, LeTang lived in Las Vegas, where he taught master classes from his home studio and travelled several times a year to teach in New York City.
+He died in Las Vegas on April 26, 2007, at the age of 91.